bwishon/claude_project_packager/README.md

 # Project Packager

 A Python utility for packaging project files into JSON format for analysis by large language models like Claude.
-The tool intelligently handles file scanning, content extraction, and batch processing while respecting `.gitignore` rules.
+The tool intelligently handles file scanning, content extraction, Git metadata collection, and batch processing while respecting `.gitignore` rules.

 ## Overview